ullas-jain/ullas-jain.github.io/_posts/2021-05-22-dependencies-in-release-apk.md

 ## How to make use of this

 Analyse the `sdkDependency.txt` for outliers of debug-target/test libraries such as `chuck`/`mockito`/`junit`.

-This can be added as a job to your CI/CD flow (post APK generation) via script which captures the same.
+This can be added as a job to your CI/CD workflow (post APK generation) via script which captures the same.
 Send a bot comment to the merge-request if there is such `test` library that got mistakenly added.

 ## Closing